adrienbrignon/mkdocs-exporter/docs/setup/setting-up-documents.md

 ### Exclude some pages

-Sometimes, you may want to prevent a page from being converted to a PDF document.
+You may want to prevent a page from generating a PDF document.
-You can use the `pdf` meta tag on your page to do so:
+To do so, you can use the `pdf` meta tag on your pages:

 ```yaml
 ---